Bellymount Camera Platforms

 Tandem BASE Jumping Available

-TandemBASE and Vertical Visions are excited to announce the availability of 10 (ten) tandem BASE jumping slots for Bridge Day 2013.
-Available for the third time in Bridge Day's 34-year history, people with no prior jump experience will be able to make a BASE jump while attached to a highly experienced jump professional.
+TandemBASE and Vertical Visions are excited to announce the availability of at least 10 (ten) tandem BASE jumping slots for Bridge Day 2014.
+Available for the fourth time in Bridge Day's 35-year history, people with no prior jump experience will be able to make a BASE jump while attached to a highly experienced jump professional.

 Our Stock Video Library contains video clips showing all aspects of BASE jumping using helmet, belly, wrist, ankle, and other uniquely mounted video cameras.
 Digital footage is available to production companies, networks, and other organizations for licensing.
 Popular footage includes New York City building jumps, Go-Ped motorized scooter jumps from a 450' cliff, Bridge Day, and the jaw-dropping "Rhinocam" (a 4-foot long boom pole protruding from the jumper's helmet).
 BASE jumps from Buildings, Antennas, Spans (bridges), and Earth (cliff) are available in both HD and SD.
 Vertical Visions has provided stock video and photos since the mid-1990's to customers such as ESPN, Good Morning America, and the History Channel.